dome/dex-v3/README.md

 ### 3. Get Some MINTME Tokens

-You'll need some MINTME tokens in order to trade on DogSwap.
+You'll need some MINTME tokens in order to trade on USDog.
 You can buy them at https://mintme.com

-Once you have MINTME in your wallet, you're ready to start using DogSwap!
+Once you have MINTME in your wallet, you're ready to start using USDog!

-### 4. Connect Your Wallet to DogSwap
+### 4. Connect Your Wallet to USDog

 Go to [dogswap.com](https://usdog.fi) and click "Connect Wallet" in the top right.
 This will bring up your MetaMask wallet.
 Confirm the connection and you're all set!

-Now you can start swapping tokens and providing liquidity on DogSwap.
+Now you can start swapping tokens and providing liquidity on USDog.
 Let us know if you have any other questions!

-## Supporting DogSwap
+## Supporting USDog

-If you wish to support development, you can purchase DogSwap tokens on the MintMe website.
-You can register here: https://www.mintme.com/token/DogSwap/invite (new users get a bonus).
+If you wish to support development, you can purchase USDog tokens on the MintMe website.
+You can register here: https://www.mintme.com/token/USDog/invite (new users get a bonus).

 ## Legal

-DogSwap is an open source protocol that allows for decentralized token exchange on the MintMe blockchain.
+USDog is an open source protocol that allows for decentralized token exchange on the MintMe blockchain.
 Usage of the protocol is governed by the MIT license found in the LICENSE file.

-While DogSwap enables decentralized trading, users trade tokens at their own risk.
-The DogSwap developers and community members are not responsible for any loss of funds.
+While USDog enables decentralized trading, users trade tokens at their own risk.
+The USDog developers and community members are not responsible for any loss of funds.
 Users should do their own research on tokens before trading them.

-Some key legal considerations when using DogSwap:
+Some key legal considerations when using USDog:

-- DogSwap does not custody user funds.
+- USDog does not custody user funds.
 Users maintain control of their wallets and tokens at all times.

 - There are smart contract risks inherent to decentralized finance.
 Users should exercise caution when approving token contracts and understand the risks involved.

-- DogSwap does not provide investment advice.
+- USDog does not provide investment advice.
 Users trade tokens at their own discretion.

 - Users are responsible for any taxes associated with their trading activity.
-DogSwap does not collect user information or report trades to tax authorities.
+USDog does not collect user information or report trades to tax authorities.

-- DogSwap does not block access to any users or jurisdictions.
+- USDog does not block access to any users or jurisdictions.
 It is the user's responsibility to ensure they comply with applicable laws and regulations in their jurisdiction.

-- DogSwap code is provided as-is without warranty.
+- USDog code is provided as-is without warranty.
 Users assume all responsibility for risks associated with using the protocol.

-We strive to make DogSwap open, transparent and easy to use.
+We strive to make USDog open, transparent and easy to use.
 But users should exercise caution, do their own research, and understand the risks before using any decentralized protocol.
-Please use DogSwap responsibly!
+Please use USDog responsibly!

 ## Contributing

 Contributions of all kinds are welcome!
-Here are some ways you can contribute to DogSwap:
+Here are some ways you can contribute to USDog:

 - Report bugs and submit feature requests by opening GitHub issues.
 - Improve the documentation by submitting pull requests with enhancements.
 - Contribute to the Solidity smart contracts.
 - Help build the front-end UI.
-- Write tutorials and blog posts about DogSwap.
+- Write tutorials and blog posts about USDog.
-- Spread the word about DogSwap on social media.
+- Spread the word about USDog on social media.

 This project is MIT licensed, so any contributions will be under that license.
 Feel free to fork the repo and submit pull requests.

-We're excited to collaborate with the community to improve DogSwap!
+We're excited to collaborate with the community to improve USDog!

 ## Contract Addresses